 Everyone has a smartphone, right?
 So what if you can choose your content on the screen already in your hands, then ping that over to your TV?
 The idea took off, and the original Chromecast was a massive hit.
 It helped that it was a tiny device that could plug into any HDMI socket – and cost a piddly £30.
 The second-generation version came out towards the end of 2015, and is so good it’s still going strong.

 Of course, other rivals have begun to encroach on Google’s territory – the Roku Express and the Amazon Fire TV Stick are the latest to offer crisp 1080p streaming.
 Neither of them are as simple to use, however.
 And Google still has the advantage of smart home integration, thanks to the Google Home voice assistant.

 That being said, you may not need to get a Chromecast at all.
 Many TVs by Philips and Sony use the Android TV operating system, which means Chromecast functionality is built into the TV.
-Check our comprehensive guides to see if a particular model has this feature.
+Check our comprehensive guides below to see if a particular model has this operating system.

 Chromecast – Design and Setup